connectrpc/connect-query-es/.github/CONTRIBUTING.md

 git checkout -b cool_new_feature
 ```

-Make your changes, then ensure that `make` still passes.
+Make your changes, then ensure that `npm run all` still passes.
 When you're satisfied with your changes, push them to your fork.

 ```